spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 At this stage it is advisable to check your model specification using SPM's review facility which is accessed via the `Review` button.
-This brings up a `Design` tab on the interactive window clicking on which produces a pulldown menu.
+This brings up a `Design` tab on the interactive window clicking on which produces a pull-down menu.
 You can play around with the various options without doing any harm.

 <figure>